Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 The combination models outperform the baselines as well as the each individual set of specialized models for both Best-LR and AugmentedLR feature sets on all datasets.
 These combination models are the most accurate of all the logistic regression models discussed in this paper, and they also outperform all the deep learning baselines (Table~\ref{tab:model_comparison}) on all datasets except on \texttt{Eedi} where DKT is the only model that produces more accurate predictions.
 Looking at the Best-LR based combination models (Combined-Best-LR) we observe large AUC improvements of more than $0.65\%$ over the baseline models.
-For \texttt{EdNet KT3} and \texttt{Junyi15} there is an increase in AUC scores of $1.12\%$ and $2.09\%$ respectively.
+For \texttt{EdNet KT3} and \texttt{Junyi15} there is an increase in AUC scores of $1.12\%$ and $6.09\%$ respectively.
 The minimum number of individual predictions used by a combination model is 3 (for \texttt{Eedi}) and the maximum number is 6 (for \texttt{EdNet KT3}).
-For the AugmentedLR based combination models (Combined-AugmentedLR) we observe AUC score improvements between $0.16\%$ (for \texttt{Junyi15}) and $0.46\%$ (for \texttt{EdNet KT3}) compared to the baseline models.
+For the AugmentedLR based combination models (Combined-AugmentedLR) we observe AUC score improvements between \revinsert{$0.15\%$} (for \revinsert{\texttt{Eedi}}) and \revinsert{$0.47\%$} (for \texttt{EdNet KT3}) compared to the baseline models.
 The AugmentedLR models already contain many of the features used for partitioning and are more data intensive then the Best-LR based models which is likely to be the reason for the smaller performance increment.
 The predictions of the combined AugmentedLR models rely mainly on the predictions of time- and study module-specialized models.
-Only the combination model for \texttt{Junyi15} uses the area-specialized models as a third signal.
+Only the combination model for \revinsert{\texttt{ElemMath2021} uses course- instead of time-specialized models as its second signal.}

 We note that while we were able to enhance prediction quality using only simple single feature partitioning schemes, future work on better strategies to partition the training data to train specialized models is likely to yield even larger benefits.